-I’m raising funds and awareness for the Desmoid Tumour Foundation of Canada and I’m doing it by participating in Athina's Ride – a virtual cycling event running from now until July 11.
+For the second year in a row, I’m raising awareness for the Desmoid Tumour Foundation of Canada and I’m doing it by participating in Athina's Ride – a virtual cycling event running from now until July 10.

-This particular event means a lot to me personally because the ride’s namesake is related to my sister’s husband.
+This particular event means a lot to me personally because the ride’s namesake is related to my brother-in-law.
 She’s a pretty amazing young lady and here is one of the many reasons why…

 The event is named after Athina Merckx, who was diagnosed with desmoid tumours at just 13 years of age.
 Athina decided that she wanted to fight back against the rare disease, so she started up this fundraiser with her family.